marcheygroup/magento-actions/README.md

         COMPOSER_AUTH: ${{secrets.COMPOSER_AUTH}}
       with:
         process: 'build'
+        magento_path: '/magento'  # if your magento is not at root of the github repository
+        pwa_path: '/pwa'  # pwa code folder
 ```

 To use the latest experimental version of the module set the following : (`uses: marchey/magento-actions@master`)